 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file containing a docket and all of the documents and filings filed in the case.
 You can access your court records via the internet, or at Clerk of Court office in the county where the case was filed.

 Every state maintains a record of a person’s criminal past.
 These databases are connected so you are able to track criminal backgrounds from other states.
-Go to the Beauregard Parish Courthouse and check in person, or check online.
+Go to the Beauregard Parish Courthouse and check in person or you can check online.
 It is helpful to know the county, and if it was in a different state entirely, you may have to pay for a more complete search.

 A search of someone’s criminal history you can get a listing of all the arrests, charges, or convictions for the following crimes: